MIYLam/sc-2024-tha/DOCS.md

 - Program will execute based on first instance of the directory named in the input
     - I don't think I have the capacity to try and fix the database and clear it of duplicates

+## Not covered
-- IDEAL SOLUTION: Probably could make this into a tree strucutre for more efficient operations
+- IDEAL SOLUTION: Probably could make this into a tree structure for more efficient operations
     - Don't really know how pointers and classes work in go lang, also very little time.
     - Ideally how I would do it
         - Make a node struct in folder.go that would be a node for each folder